 In 1995 the company passed the majority of its archive to the map library at the National Library of Scotland in Edinburgh.
 This now forms the Bartholomew Archive and contains a vast amount of material including: mapping, printing plates, company and printing records.
 The NLS map library can be contacted at:

 Address: Map Collections, National Library of Scotland, Causewayside Building, 33 Salisbury Place, Edinburgh EH9 1SL, U.K.

-National Library of Scotland, Map Library - Section on their website devoted to the series with many map sheets scanned.
+There are fewer resources regarding Bartholomew Half-Inch Map Series these days than just, say, 3 years ago.
+The one remaining is, however, the big one: National Library of Scotland, Map Library - Section on their website devoted to Bartholomew's mapping with many map sheets scanned.

 Return to Dating Folding Maps page.